 Thousands of Americans stay at Marriott hotels each year, whether they be Marriott-branded hotels or one of their many subsidiaries.
 While the hospitality industry may place guest comfort as one of its top priorities, many hotels make serious mistakes when it comes to warning guests about bed bugs and treating rooms to prevent bed bugs.
 Visit our results page to read how our law firm has helped real victims of bed bug injuries.

 If you or a loved one recently stayed at a Marriott hotel and discovered bed bugs either while staying at the hotel or after you returned home, contact Whitney, LLP today.
-Our experienced bed bug lawyers handle cases nationwide to hold hotels and resorts accountable for injuries and damages guests sustained from bed bugs.
+Our experienced bed bug lawyers handle cases across Maryland to hold hotels and resorts accountable for injuries and damages guests sustained from bed bugs.
 For a free legal consultation on your case, call our attorneys today at (410) 583-8000.

 Attorneys for Injuries from Bed Bugs at Marriott Hotel Properties

 If you stayed at a Marriott hotel room and discovered bed bugs, there are several ways that the bed bugs could have gotten there.
 Typically, guests at hotels find bed bug infestations after another guest brought bed bugs on their clothes or luggage.
 However, it is typically the hotel’s duty to warn you about bed bugs and to handle infestations to prevent harm to future guests.